Eisbrenner/eisbrenner.github.io/content/projects/004/index.md

 + Press *Use this template* on [qubtTemplate](https://github.com/chrede88/qubtTemplate) and create a new repository named `your_username.github.io`
 + Set up GitHub Actions workflows for the new repository
 + Set your full domain address as the base URL `baseURL=https://your_username.github.io` in `config/_default/hugo.yaml`
-+ Make the changes you want, push them, and publish
++ Make the changes you want, push them, and publish on [GitHub Pages](https://pages.github.com/)

 ---